bpmn-os/bpmnos-engine/docs/md/data/main.md

 2. **Process instantiation**: A process instance is not instantiated until all of its process-level data is disclosed.
 If a process has `timestamp := 5` but process data has disclosure time 10, the instance will be instantiated at time 10 (not 5), and the timestamp status attribute will be updated accordingly.

-3. **Deferred evaluation**: Initialization expressions are compiled at parse time but evaluated at disclosure time.
+3. **Parse-time evaluation**: Initialization expressions are evaluated at parse time (not disclosure time).
+The computed value is stored and revealed when the disclosure time is reached.
+This ensures deterministic scenario construction.

 4. **Ordering requirement**: Rows must be ordered such that parent scope disclosures appear before child scope disclosures.
 For example, process attributes must be disclosed before subprocess attributes for the same instance.